-Here are some more Paneer Recipes, that are famous in North Indian Restaurants – Paneer Tikka Masala, Lahsooni Methi Paneer, Paneer Masala, Restaurant Style Palak Paneer, Paneer Pasanda and Restaurant Style Paneer Tikka Masala.
+Here are some more paneer recipes that you may like – Paneer Tikka Masala, Lahsooni Methi Paneer, Paneer Masala, Restaurant Style Palak Paneer, Paneer Pasanda, and Restaurant Style Paneer Tikka Masala.

 About This Recipe

 Kadai Paneer (Kadhai Paneer, Karahi Paneer) is one of the most popular paneer recipes from the northern part of India.

 Kadai = a large and shallow cooking pot and paneer=Indian cottage cheese.
 Kadhai paneer is basically paneer, onions, and green bell pepper cubes cooked in a spicy onion-tomato-based gravy flavored with a freshly ground homemade kadai masala spice mix.

 This special spice powder gives this curry a very unique flavor.

 You will find this delicious recipe on the menu of almost every North Indian Restaurant.
 But let me tell you, this is a super simple recipe that takes minimal everyday ingredients and can be made in the comfort of your home.

 You can make it with gravy, dry or semi-dry, that’s totally up to you.
 This dish can also be made without onion and garlic.
 I am sharing the methods below, so keep reading.

 I am also sharing a technique to make the curry super smoky, just like the one you get at your favorite restaurant.

 So paneer lovers, waste no time and make this restaurant style kadai paneer recipe at home using my super easy recipe.